 Are you a landlord who wants to rent a commercial or residential property in Virginia?
 If so, you probably know how important a rental agreement or lease is.

-The Virginia lease agreement or Virginia sublease agreement sets the tone for the experience you and your tenant have.
+Virginia lease agreements, sublease agreements, and room rental agreements set the tone for the experience you and your tenant or tenants have.
 Therefore, it must protect your best interests and tell prospective tenants what they need to know before moving into the rental property.

 In the rental agreement, you must include the terms you want to uphold for the rental unit, such as landlord-tenant laws and other miscellaneous factors.
 These include termination fees, pet allowances, and recurring fees.
 You've also got to follow the rental laws in your state.

 The following page outlines everything your legal contract needs to have and offers tips about making the process easier with property management software.

 A Virginia lease agreement is a contract signed between the prospective tenant and the landlord.
 This document states all the rules associated with living in the unit, including monthly payments for rent, the security deposit, and other crucial factors.

 Generally, Virginia lease agreements have to comply with current rental laws in the state to be legal documents.
 Those with a Virginia roommate agreement must also abide by those laws.

 The Virginia rental laws are similar for a commercial lease and focus on rent payments for the office space.
 Overall, the landlord may include stipulations for all parties involved.

 It's often a good idea to have a Virginia rental application for your prospective tenants, which helps the landlord and tenant understand how the property should be used for the set time.
 An application process, complete with background checks, allows you to make sure you're finding the best tenants for your unit.

 Generally, the lease agreement specifies the parties involved, the premises, and how much money is paid during the term.
 Here are the things the landlord may include in the Virginia lease agreement: